zitadel/zitadel/docs/docs/guides/integrations/auth0.md

 - existing project, if not present follow the first 3 steps [here](../../guides/basics/projects#exercise---create-a-simple-project)
 - existing auth0 tenant as described [here](https://auth0.com/docs/get-started/auth0-overview/create-tenants)

 We have to switch between ZITADEL and auth0.
 If the headings begin with "ZITADEL" switch to the ZITADEL console and if the headings start with auth0 please switch to the auth0 gui.
-The guide uses light design print screens for auth0 and dark design for ZITADEL console.

 ## **auth0**: Create a new connection